NanoSim/SOFT5/doc/manual/04_usecase1.md

 Porto.
 This simple demo uses some important fundamental features of
 Porto:

-  1. The ability to work with Entities and MetaData independent of storage mechanisms.
+  1. The ability to work with entities and metadata independent of storage mechanisms.
-  2. Make use of the Porto internal storage for storing both meta-data and data.
+  2. Make use of the Porto internal storage for storing both metadata and data.
   3. Work with Collections for building Domain Specific Relationships.
   4. Utilize custom external plugins for retrieving data from proprietary formats.
   5. Seamless mixing of compiled and scripted languages (C++/JavaScript).